Best triathlon watches: One-stop recording of your race

 The best triathlon watches will give you easy transitions between legs as well as multisport tracking

 For triathletes in training, these are fantastic features.
-The best watches for triathlon also track all three legs accurately and you can get seamless logging of transitions.
+The best triathlon watches also track all three legs accurately and you can get seamless transitions, as well as great battery life, even when using GPS.

 In this article, we’re going to tell you everything you need to know about the best triathlon watches.
-We previously covered the best cycling watches, as well as the best bike computers, but here, we are diving into the data-rich world of triathlon.
+We also have guides to the best cycling watches, as well as the best bike computers, if you're looking for a different device to log your activity.

-Read on for our pick of watches for triathletes, or head to the bottom of the page for our guide to how to choose the best triathlon watch for your needs.
+Read on for our pick of the best watches for triathletes, or head to the bottom of the page for our guide to how to choose the best triathlon watch for your needs.

-The Garmin Fenix 7 does it all.
+The Garmin Fenix 8 does it all.
 Not only will it track all your tri legs, but it monitors your health 24/7 and provides coaching for your training towards your next event, while Garmin Connect provides loads of analysis.
-It does all this while offering great battery life, aided by solar charging.
+It does all this while offering great battery life.

 Polar's top-spec smartwatch has a steel bezel and plastic case, offering low weight and durability.
 It includes a bright AMOLED touchscreen but still offers up to 30 hours of GPS tracking.
 There's a titanium version as well, which saves weight over steel.